mauliadianti/modul-api-crud-node-postgreSQL/README.md

 >methods = [GET]
 >url = http://127.0.0.1:3000/products (to read all products list)
 >url = http://127.0.0.1:3000/products/:products_id (to read products by products_id)
-!id is auto generate by the sistem, you can't manually input the products_id or passing some new products_id or even change the products_id this is the unique one
+!products_id is auto generate by the sistem, you can't manually input the products_id or passing some new products_id or even change the products_id this is the unique one

 - Update Products